mahdidoraj/Web-Push-Notifications/README.md

 # Web-Push-Notifications
 This project deals with website push notifications using FCM(Firebase Cloud Messaging).
-Works fine with most of the modern browsers.
 # Getting Started
 1. Create an account in Firebase for Push Notifications. https://firebase.google.com/